olcf/olcf-user-docs/software/viz_tools/paraview.rst

 .. note::
     The ``Fetch Servers`` button fetches
     `Official Kitware Server Configurations <https://www.paraview.org/files/pvsc>`__.
-    Summit, Andes, and Frontier configurations can be imported through this method, but are not guaranteed to be supported in future updates.
+    Andes and Frontier configurations can be imported through this method, but are not guaranteed to be supported in future updates.
 Users may use these at their own risk.

-After successfully completing the above steps, you should now be able to connect to either Andes, Summit, or Frontier.
+After successfully completing the above steps, you should now be able to connect to either Andes or Frontier.

 .. _paraview-gui: